Meteorologist Drew Anderson has your updated forecast Friday and Saturday nights on Eyewitness News.

 Up the River in Harrisburg, Drew spent some time at WHP CBS21 doing weather, traffic, and news reporting.

-No stranger to Pennsylvania, Drew “hails” from Chester County, and he graduated from Penn State with laureate distinction.
+Drew “hails” from Chester County, and he graduated from Penn State with laureate distinction.

 Several newspapers in northeastern Pennsylvania have published his weekly weather articles and so has FOX Weather.